-When a new submission is made, that candidate will remain on the candidate list for up to three years, if not selected to be inducted.
-Upon three years of review without being inducted, the name will be removed from the candidate list.
-New candidates will be posted on this page as they are submitted and received by the Hall of Honor commitee.
+When a new submission is made, that candidate will remain on the candidate list for one year, if not selected to be inducted.
+Upon conclusion of that year, the name will be removed from the candidate list.
+New candidates will be posted on this page as they are submitted and received by MPA Board.
 You may also submit additional information for current candidates listed here by using the nomination submission form.
 Each year, the candidates list will be narrowed down to a select number of nominees for voting.

 View the current candidates by scrolling through the slides below.